2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/angular-js/angularjs-1-overview.md

 1. To get your current sxc-controller there are two objects *$2sxc* and *sxc* which you can just include it in your function definition, like
 `module.controller('AppCatalogCtrl', function ($2sxc, sxc, $http, ...) {`
 1. The sxc is the one you want most, it is already set to your current instance, so you can ask it things like `sxc.manage` etc.
 1. The $2sxc is the same as the global [$2sxc](xref:JsCode.2sxcApi.Index) object you know from jquery.
-You could of course also do `$2sxc(27).manage` to acces the manage, but that's unnecessarily complicated
+You could of course also do `$2sxc(27).manage` to access the manage, but that's unnecessarily complicated
 1. Additional services provided when bootstrapping with *2sxc4ng* is
 1. `content(typename)` - a service which requests content-data from the current app / context, can also delete / create items etc.
 1. `query(queryname)` - a service which gets data from app-queries